Classes at Northfield Academy

 These are classes that run for one month, but each covers the same amount of material that other schools cover in a quarter to a semester.

-Current Offerings: March 2026
+Current Offerings: April 2026

 Grade level: 7-9